 Contact center benchmarks vary by industry, so you’ll need to find out what your competitors’ NPS are to see how you compare.
 Experts say that a range of 0 to 30 is good, while scores over 70 are phenomenal.

 Net Promoter Scores are one effective metric for assessing your customers’ satisfaction and loyalty to your contact center.
 These scores are relative to your industry, so competitive benchmarking is the best way to assess whether or not your NPS score stacks up.
-If you’re interested in learning more about NPS and other metrics for your contact center, book a free demo for Fonolo’s portal today.
+If you’re interested in learning more about NPS and other metrics for your contact center, book a free demo or watch our short demo video today.